viniroveran/node-jwt-api-gateway/README.md

 Then configure the `SECRET` in `.env` with something secure (25+ characters)

-## How to run

-First, start each fake API individually
+Start each fake API individually

 ```bash
 cd api-fake-cars